oriyari2/ISE5785_1831_3252/README.md

 This project is a **Ray Tracing Rendering Engine** developed as part of the **"Mini Project in Introduction to Software Engineering"** course.

 The goal was to implement a modular, object-oriented rendering engine in **Java**, capable of producing realistic 3D images from scratch, while applying Software Engineering practices such as XP, TDD, and Refactoring.

+The project emphasized iterative development, pair programming, and continuous refactoring cycles as part of the course methodology.

 ## Features
 - Ray Casting & Ray Tracing engine